fedora-copr/copr/doc/how_to_upgrade_builders.rst

 How to upgrade builders
 =======================

-This article explains how to upgrade the Copr builders images in
+This article explains how to upgrade generate the Copr builder images (so called "golden images") and how to migrate the Fedora Copr to them.
+Namely for

 - :ref:`AWS <prepare_aws_source_images>` (x86_64 and aarch64),
-- :ref:`LibVirt/OpenStack <prepare_libvirt_source_images>` (x86_64 and ppc64le),
+- :ref:`LibVirt/OpenStack <prepare_libvirt_source_images>` (x86_64 and ppc64le), and
-- :ref:`IBM Cloud <prepare_ibmcloud_source_images>` (s390x),
+- :ref:`IBM Cloud <prepare_ibmcloud_source_images>` (s390x).

-This HOWTO is useful for upgrading images to a newer Fedora release, or for just updating all the packages contained within the builder images.
-This image "refreshing" also significantly speeds up the following VM startup times, and fixes bugs (when a builder virtual machine is started the image, only a limited subset of packages is always automatically updated).
+This HOWTO page is useful for upgrading images to a newer Fedora release or simply updating the packages contained within the builder images to the latest versions.
+This process of image "refreshing" significantly improves subsequent VM startup times and resolves bugs.
+Because when a builder machine starts from a relatively up-to-date image, only a minimal set of tasks is required at startup.

 Keep amending this page if you find something not matching reality or expectations.